magneticio/vampkubistdocs/BASIC_TUTORIAL.md

   subset2:
     labels:
       deployment: deployment2
-  subset3:
-    labels:
-      deployment: deployment3
 ```

 As you can see we are referencing application kubist-demo to tell Vamp Kubist that that is the target of this destination.
 Then we are defining which ports we want to be available, in this case we are interested only in port 9191.
-Lastly we define 3 subsets, one for each deployment, using the deployment label to identify them.
+Lastly we define 2 subsets, one for each deployment, using the deployment label to identify them.
 If you don't have a deployment label you can use any other one or a combination of different labels.
 The purpose of subsets is basically to identify different versions of the deploymnet in order to be able, at a later stage, to route traffic to them.
 You can now verify that the destination has been created by running